 I have tried different sites, like Bluehost, but learned an important lesson.
 Don’t choose a domain provider with poor reviews.
 You don’t want to have issues to your website.
 It can be tempting to go with the cheapest option, but please look at the reviews.

-The best option is SiteGround with outstanding hosting and service.
+The best option is in my opinion SiteGround with outstanding hosting and service.
 If you find it difficult to set everything up, SiteGround’s support chat can help you in every step of the way.
 I am extremely happy with this company that has, at the time of writing this guide, a Trustpilot score of 9.7.
-Bluehost has 2.2.
+Bluehost 2.2.
 Go figure.

 I was afraid to travel as a teenager.
 It took some time to get comfortable with travel.
 Many people are afraid to travel.
 The best tip is to start in your comfort zone.
 Here is the step-by-step plan to become a world traveller.